Ironavenger475/Ironavenger475/README.md

 ### Hi there 👋
-I'm Samraysh, a CSE IOT student at SRM University
+I'm Samraysh, a MEng CS student at Univeristy of Cincinnati Alumni of SRM Institute of Science and Technology

- - 🔭 I’m currently working on Web Development
+ - 🔭 I’m currently working on Web Development and Cloud
- - 🌱 I’m currently learning IOT and Game Development
+ - 🌱 I’m currently learning ML,Data Analysis and IOT
  - 👨‍👨‍👦‍👦 I’m looking to collaborate on interesting projects
  - 💬 Ask me about Anything
  - 🎮 Gamer
  - 🐸 Love Wednesdays
-🧛🦹

 ## 🧰 Languages and Tools: